imjordanm/vealeportfolio/src/pages/page/about.md

   Nick Veale is a professional composer based in Wellington, New Zealand.
 He composes and produces music for film, advertisements, games, and creative projects.
-heading: I compose music and audio that perfectly fits your goals.
+heading: I compose music and audio that perfectly meets your needs.
 image: /images/aboutpicture.jpg
 sections:
   section: